Build This Now

 Auto-Planning Strategies

-Auto Plan Mode uses --append-system-prompt to force Claude Code into a plan-first loop before it edits any file.
+Auto Plan Mode uses --append-system-prompt to force Claude Code into a plan-first loop.
+File operations pause for approval before anything gets touched.

 You asked for a quick database tweak and Claude rewrote the whole ORM layer.
 Surprises like that are what Auto Plan Mode heads off.
 Claude shows you the plan first.
 Nothing gets touched until you approve.